runpod/docs/docs/serverless/references/endpoint-configurations.md

 ## Max Workers

 Set an upper limit on the number of active workers your endpoint has running at any given point.
-Setting a value for max workers that is too low can lead to [throttling](/glossary#throttling).
+Setting a value for max workers that is too low can lead to [throttled workers](/glossary##throttled-worker).
 If you consistently see throttled workers, increase your max workers to five or more.

 Default: 3